maelvls/livebox/README.md

                  See: http://192.168.1.1/internal/internetState/tile.js
     dsl          Show the output of NeMo.Intf.dsl0/getDSLStats.
     firewall     List firewall IPv4 settings.
-    add          Add a firewall rule for IPv4. api         Send a raw API request.
+    set-pinhole  Add a firewall rule for IPv4. api          Send a raw API request.
 You have to provide the JSON payload on stdin.

 Options: